giuseppesalvi/hanabi/README.md

 Exam of computational intelligence 2021 - 2022.
 It requires teaching the client to play the game of Hanabi (rules can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf)).

-Author: Giuseppe salvi, s287583
+Author: Giuseppe Salvi, s287583

-Approach: Rule based agent, conservative approach to limit lost matches with 0 points, play a card only if if you are sure that is playable or no other moves are possible
+Approach: Rule based agent, conservative approach to limit lost matches with 0 points: play a card only if if you are sure that is playable or no other moves are possible.

-The agent was done to play with other agents with different approaches, or even manual players.
+The agent was designed to play with other agents with different approaches, or even manual players.
 So assumptions on strategies of the other players are not considered.

 Rules:
 + Rule 1: the player has a playable card -> action: play it